 Our research has shown that after taking part in the FAST programme, children are happier at home and at school, and are more engaged in learning.

 Parent-child bonds improve, family conflicts decrease, parents’ involvement in school increases and social support networks develop between parents.

-Rt Hon Michael Gove MP, Secretary of State for Education, says, “I have seen FAST in action.
+Rt Hon Michael Gove MP, former Secretary of State for Education, says, “I have seen FAST in action.
 It is a highly impressive, proven programme.”

 The future for FAST

 We’re committed to scaling up FAST to reach thousands more children in deprived communities in the UK.
 Our ambition is to:

 - Deliver FAST to reach more than 50,000 children by 2017.
 This will help us build evidence to present to the government, to ensure parental-support programmes like FAST are available to all families.

 - Train staff in local authorities and public bodies to deliver FAST, building a high quality workforce that can deliver the programme into the future.

 - Train community partners and establish a national team of supervisors, to manage the programming of FAST across the UK.

 It’s an ambitious target.
 But we believe that by working together, we can help give even more children living in poverty a fair chance at school – and in life.